Counseling FAQs

 • Any adult who wishes to pursue greater freedom, joy, rest, and peace in their life may call Grace Ministries International to begin the process.

 • Counseling sessions are generally 50 minutes in length and weekly appointments are ideal, especially in the beginning of the process.
-Longer sessions are possible if necessary.
 Depending on the nature of the problem, an individual can expect to spend 6-12 months in the discipleship counseling process, longer if necessary.

 • The counseling process may be emotionally, mentally, and spiritually challenging.
 We commit to walk with you as God touches your life and to encourage you to receive from Him what He wants you to know about yourself and about Himself.

-• If you have read through our FAQ’s about Discipleship Counseling and you think you are ready to begin, please call our office at 770-690-0433 to schedule an appointment.
+• If you have read through our FAQ’s about Discipleship Counseling and you think you are ready to begin, please call our office at 770-690-0433 to schedule an appointment or complete the online counseling request form at https://secure.gmint.org/counseling.
 We look forward to serving you!